agustavo87/dsm/README.md

+# Document Sources Model
-# About
+## About
-Model for Quill Embeds that have to be indexed and may reference to same source.
+Model for Quill Embeds that have to be indexed and may reference to some same source.
 A Module base class is also provided to implement and model blots with diferent HTML content (e.g., headers, images, tables, figures, formulas)

-# Model
+## Model

 It makes an imaginary two dimensional matrix where:
-- one dimesion *i* represents the diferentes **Sources** of a Document (DSM/DocumentSourcesModel.js)
+- one dimesion *i* represents the diferents **Sources** of a Document (DSM/DocumentSourcesModel.js)
-- other dimension *j* represents the diferentes **References** in the document to the same Source.
+- other dimension *j* represents the diferents **References** in the document to the same Source.
 (DSM/SourceReferencesModel.js)
-- Each **Reference** (DSM/Referenece.js) is an interface to a *SourceBlot* (quill/blots/source.js) in Quills document.
+- Each **Reference** (DSM/Referenece.js) is an interface to a **SourceBlot** (quill/blots/source.js) in Quills document.
 Each SourceBlot is a Quill's interface to a HTML node.
-- Each Model of Sources, model certain **SurcesTypes** (DSM/SourceTypes.js).
+- Each Model of Sources, model certain **SourcesTypes** (DSM/SourceTypes.js).
+For each source type, each source is identified by an arbitrary string **key** thant could be anything as a tipical integer ID, or some Tag (e.g., surname2020).

 It keeps the *i* dimension ordered in accordance to the position of the **first** ocurrence of a Reference of such source.
 The first sources in appear, are ordered before the others.

-# Sources Quill Modules
+## Sources Quill Modules

-It is implemented as a Quill module. *Citations* is a basic module than can be easily extendended to make more complex types of sources (Images, Tables, Links, Headers,  anything that could be of interest in be indexed).
+It is implemented as a Quill module. *Citations* is a basic module that can be easily extended to make more complex types of sources (images, tables, links, headers, anything that could be of interest in to be indexed).

-The implementation of *Citation* is very basic and actually it is meant to be implemented on the quill module configuration.
+The implementation of *Citation* is very basic and actually it is meant to be used by the module configuration of quill.

 For example: